Awakeri School Benchmarks Yrs 3 - 5

 3. Demonstrates the principles of fair play.

-3. Able to do algorithms: Subtraction (renaming).
-4. Able to do multiplication (1 digit with renaming).
+3. Able to do multiplication (1 digit with renaming)

 1. Able to make predictions, record observations and measurements.